bradparks/stunnel-ssl-proxy/README.md

+### I just forked this repo.... the original is probably more up to date, but here's some quick tips on using this:

+* My goal was to be able to map port 18000 (http unencrypted) to port 443, encrypted.
+* Install "stunnel" using "brew install stunnel"
+* Download this repo
+* Edit "stunnel.cnf" file and change your ports to "accept = 443" and connect = 80".
+* Then to start the server, run "sudo ./start-server.sh"
+* Tada!
+* Note: I came across stunnel and this repo as a result of this SuperUser question: http://superuser.com/questions/714956/port-forward-port-80-to-port-443-regardless-of-server-on-port-80

 # About

 When I do development it is a pain to set up a web server that can handle HTTPS.
 Especially when I use node.js I want my development and my production code to be as close as possible.
 In production node listens on HTTP and a proxy in front provides SSL.